Tracer: Spatial Sound Composer

 VR Composition tool for 4DSOUND System

-Fascinated by the intersection of cutting edge technology and music-making, for a long time I’ve been wondering what could VR bring to the process of sound design.
-How can it enhance the process as a new design tool?
+Fascinated by the intersection of cutting edge technology and music-making, for a long time I’ve been wondering what could VR bring to the world of sound design and composition.
+How can it enhance those workflows as a new design tool?

-After being invited to participate among the artist residents of 4DSound’s Spatial Sound Institute, together with Gabor Pribek we’ve been working together on a new tool, that explores the relation between the tangible process of drawing and spatial composition on the 4DSound System.
+After being invited to participate as artist residents at 4DSound’s Spatial Sound Institute in Budapest, together with Gabor Pribek we’ve developed a new interface, where we're exploring the relation between the tangible process of drawing and spatial composition.

 What is 4DSOUND?

 "4DSOUND is a collective exploring spatial sound as a medium.
 Since 2007, they have developed an integrated hardware and software system that provides a fully omnidirectional sound environment.
 In 2015, 4DSOUND founded the Spatial Sound Institute in Budapest, a permanent facility dedicated to the research and development of spatial sound."

 In praxis, 4DSOUND's system is cubic grid array of omnidirectional speakers.
 The speakers together create an uniform, virtual sonic environment, in which artists create site-specific sound pieces, performances and experiences.
 Using their dedicated software and hardware, it is possible to animate the sound, being percieved as physically travelling through the whole area.
 Anyone present at the venue is free to walk around and listen, having a personal and unique sonic experience, relative to their position in the physical space.

 After my first-hand experience of the 4DSound system in Berlin in 2013, I was amazed by how immersive and intimate the sonic space feels – similarly to the Virtual Reality.
 That's why, we chose to approach our residency project slightly differently than most residents – we didn’t aim to create a sonic experience, but rather a tool, using which we could create them.